Media Access Control Addresses

 Definition: A Media Access Control Address (MAC) is a $48$-bit network address used for the purpose of communication within a LAN.
 MAC addresses are typically notated in two-character hexadecimal strings: a6-01-b3-fd-23-cc for example.

 MAC addresses IN THEORY are supposed to be globally unique, and thus in practice if you have two devices with the same MAC address on a LAN, the network is going to crash out.
 Since there are $2^{48}$ possible MAC addresses, this is a safe bet.
+MAC addresses are also assigned when a device is manufactured and are IN THEORY permanent4.

 A special MAC address that we will use soon is called the broadcast MAC Address and is just all $1$s ff-ff-ff-ff-ff-ff.
 A message with the broadcast address will be sent and received by every device on the LAN.